-- 7. For your own protection, obey all fire regulations.
+7. For your own protection, obey all fire regulations.
 Failure to evacuate a hall when an alarm sounds, and failure to comply with staff directors, constitutes grounds for disciplinary action, which may include eviction from the residence halls.
-Housing and Residence Life staff and UPD reserve the right to enter student rooms to locate the source of the problem and to ensure everyone has evacuated the building. - 8.
-Smoking should not occur on front steps or entrances to buildings, including under the entry awnings.
+Housing and Residence Life staff and University Police reserve the right to enter student rooms to locate the source of the problem and to ensure that everyone has evacuated the building.